arthurlbo/exp-bio/README.md

 ### Hi there! 👋

-> This project is a link page (similar to Linktree) developed for the marketing agency Exp Marketing, based in Brazil.
+> This project is a instagram's bio page (similar to Linktree) developed for a multinational marketing agency [Exp Marketing](https://www.instagram.com/expmarketing.br/).
 The primary goal is to showcase the company's useful links along with other pertinent information about their services and expertise.
 >
 > The platform is built using modern technologies, including Next.js for a dynamic user experience, TypeScript for ensuring code security and scalability, and Tailwind CSS for a responsive and elegant design.
 This technological approach enables seamless integration and an optimized browsing experience for users, reflecting Exp Marketing's innovation and professionalism.